 The circular flow model is an economic model that presents how money, goods, and services move between sectors in an economic system.
 The flows of money between the sectors are also tracked to measure a country’s national income or GDP, so the model is also known as the circular flow of income.

 - The circular flow model, also known as the circular flow of income, describes how money and economic resources flow in cycles between different sectors in an economic system.

-- In the basic (two-factor) circular flow model, money flows from individuals to businesses as consumer expenditures in exchange for goods and services produced by the businesses, then flows back from businesses to individuals for the labor force that individuals provide.
+- In the basic (two-factor) circular flow model, money flows from households to businesses as consumer expenditures in exchange for goods and services produced by the businesses, then flows back from businesses to households for the labor that individuals provide.

 - The five-sector model consists of (i) households (the public sector), (ii) businesses, (iii) government, (iv) the foreign sector, and (v) the financial sector.

 The idea of circular flow was first introduced by economist Richard Cantillon in the 18th century and then progressively developed by Quesnay, Marx, Keynes, and many other economists.
 It is one of the most basic concepts in macroeconomics.

 How an economy runs can be simplified as two cycles flowing in opposite directions.
 One is goods and services flowing from businesses to individuals, and individuals provide resources for production (labor force) back to the businesses.

 In the other direction, money flows from individuals to businesses as consumer expenditures on goods and services and flows back to individuals as personal income (wages, dividends, etc.) for the labor force provided.
 This is the most basic circular flow model of an economy.
 In reality, there are more parties participating in a more complex structure of circular flows.